jacklaw1410/fibonacci_defunctionalization/README.md

         return v
 ```

-This is not quite working, though. `v` is reinitialized in every recursion.
+This is not quite working, even despite the syntax problem.
+(Where is it?) `v` is reinitialized in every recursion.
 No accumulation is possible!

 ## Step 2: A deep dive into continuation

 How could we rack up the value without resetting?

-We need a "lazy version" of this callback so that you can defer the evaluation (and get rid of the syntax problem).
+We need a "lazy version" of this callback so that you can defer the evaluation.

 ```python
 # Works only if the sum is availabe right away